 A very important part of recovery is being able to take care of yourself after treatment.
 Life skills we’ll help you with at Resurgence include: job searching, finding a place to live, how to prepare and cook healthy meals, how to interact with others, and more.

 Day-to-Day Routines are Important

 While in the grips of active addiction, your life can pass you by without you even realizing it.
 Because addiction may cause you to live in a fog, or even oblivion, you may not be familiar with what you should be doing to care for yourself on a regular basis.
 Insufficient self-care can be a vicious cycle.
 As your ability to care about these things diminishes, so does your confidence in your ability to actually do them.

 Developing a healthy “routine” is perhaps the most essential life skill for a recovering addict.

 We’ll help you gain the confidence you need to establish and follow a day-to-day routine.
 Your routine is extremely important so that you develop new, healthy habits.
 It includes waking up at an appropriate time, ensuring you are attending recovery meetings, making sure you show up for work on time, ensuring you are getting exercise and nutritious meals, and getting plenty of sleep.

 Learning to Manage Money

-Taking Responsibility for Personal Space and Homes
+Taking Responsibility for Personal and Living Space

 Studies have shown that when people take pride in their appearance and their belongings, they are less likely to relapse in their recovery.